seanjgildea/CoreSpring5CertificationGuide/spring_boot.md

 Properties are considered in the following order:

-• Devtools global settings properties on your home directory (~/.spring-boot-devtools.properties when devtools is active).
+- Devtools global settings properties on your home directory (~/.spring-boot-devtools.properties when devtools is active).
-• @TestPropertySource annotations on your tests.
+- @TestPropertySource annotations on your tests.
-• @SpringBootTest#properties annotation attribute on your tests.
+- @SpringBootTest#properties annotation attribute on your tests.
-• Command line arguments.
+- Command line arguments.
-• Properties from SPRING_APPLICATION_JSON (inline JSON embedded in an environment variable or system property).
+- Properties from SPRING_APPLICATION_JSON (inline JSON embedded in an environment variable or system property).
-• ServletConfig init parameters.
+- ServletConfig init parameters.
-• ServletContext init parameters.
+- ServletContext init parameters.
-• JNDI attributes from java:comp/env.
+- JNDI attributes from java:comp/env.
-• Java System properties (System.getProperties()).
+- Java System properties (System.getProperties()).
-• OS environment variables.
+- OS environment variables.
-• A RandomValuePropertySource that has properties only in random.*.
+- A RandomValuePropertySource that has properties only in random.*.
-• Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants).
+- Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants).
-• Profile-specific application properties packaged inside your jar (application-{profile}.properties and YAML variants).
+- Profile-specific application properties packaged inside your jar (application-{profile}.properties and YAML variants).
-• Application properties outside of your packaged jar (application.properties and YAML variants).
+- Application properties outside of your packaged jar (application.properties and YAML variants).
-• Application properties packaged inside your jar (application.properties and YAML variants).
+- Application properties packaged inside your jar (application.properties and YAML variants).
-• @PropertySource annotations on your @Configuration classes.
+- @PropertySource annotations on your @Configuration classes.
-• Default properties (specified by setting SpringApplication.setDefaultProperties).
+- Default properties (specified by setting SpringApplication.setDefaultProperties).

 Externalized Configuration

 # Would you recognize common Spring Boot annotations if you saw them in the exam?

     @SpringBootApplication –-> @Configuration, @EnableAutoConfiguration, @ComponentScan

 ![spring-boot-annotations](https://github.com/seanjgildea/CoreSpring5CertificationGuide/blob/master/img/spring-boot-annotations.png)

 # Would you recognize Configuration Properties if you saw them in the exam?

-//First declare the Config File
+#### First declare the Config File
     @Configuration
     @EnableConfigurationProperties(AcmeProperties.class)
     public class MyConfiguration {}

-//Then define the properties
+#### Then define the properties
     @Component
     @ConfigurationProperties(prefix="acme")
     public class AcmeProperties {}

 # What is the difference between an embedded container and a WAR?

-• WAR's allow you to use JSP as Tomcat's JSP support is tightly coupled with that of a WAR layout.
+- WAR's allow you to use JSP as Tomcat's JSP support is tightly coupled with that of a WAR layout.

-• WAR's give the option of deploying your app to a standalone container or app server
+- WAR's give the option of deploying your app to a standalone container or app server

-• JAR's are for an embedded container that comes with the resulting application
+- JAR's are for an embedded container that comes with the resulting application

-• Change 'packaging' value to 'war' in the maven pom.xml
+- Change 'packaging' value to 'war' in the maven pom.xml

 # What embedded containers does Spring Boot support?

-TomCat, Jetty and Undertow
+- TomCat, Jetty and Undertow

-To build a war file that is both executable and deployable into an external container, you need to mark the embedded container dependencies
+- To build a war file that is both executable and deployable into an external container, you need to mark the embedded container dependencies

         < dependency >
             < groupId>org.springframework.boot< / groupId>
             < artifactId>spring-boot-starter-tomcat< / artifactId>
             < scope>provided< / scope>
         < /dependency>

 SpringBootServletInitializer

 # What does @EnableAutoConfiguration do?

-This annotation tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.
+- This annotation tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.

 # What about @SpringBootApplication?